severin-lemaignan/knowledge_core/README.md

 ### Reasoning

-`minimalKB` only provides basic RDFS/OWL reasoning capabilities:
+`minimalKB` only provides very basic RDFS/OWL reasoning capabilities:

+The detail of supported OWL2 RL rules can [be found here](doc/reasoning.md).

 - it honors the transitive closure of the `rdfs:subClassOf` relation.
 - functional predicates (child of `owl:functionalProperty`) are properly